cybernetics/jk-db/README.md

 # JK-DB API
-Light Java database API for simplifying database driven development with Java.
+Light Java database API (Plain JDBC and JPA) for simplifying database driven development with Java.
 It is straight forward approach with minimal required configurations and environment preparation.

 ## Features:
 1. Plain JDBC support